-The Peak District is a national park in central England that’s known for its moorland, and limestone and gritstone ridges.
-I visited for the first time last year, and I don’t know why it took me so long to get to the Peak District!
+The Peak District is a national park in central England that’s known for its moorland, rock formations, and wonderful hikes.
+But for somewhere relatively remote, you may be wondering if there are many gluten free options here!
 This gluten free Peak District guide covers gluten free accommodations, and my favorite restaurants from our trip.

-I will warn you that this guide is NOWHERE near as exhaustive as my gluten free Lake District guide, and that’s largely because there are just less gluten free options in the Peak District.
-Saying that, I found two restaurants that went way above and beyond and are truly gluten free paradises (neither are 100% gluten free, but you can have nearly anything on the menu).
+I will warn you that this guide is NOWHERE near as exhaustive as my gluten free Lake District guide, and that’s largely because there are way less gluten free options in the Peak District.

 Where to Stay in the Peak District if you’re Gluten Free